 This course offers a general introduction to the study of personality.
 It surveys the major theoretical perspectives and research issues in the field of personality psychology.
 In particular, the contributions made by psychodynamic, humanistic, trait, and cognitive-behavioral theories to the study of personality development, personality assessment, and personality change will be reviewed.
 Students will be encouraged to examine critically the diversity of those theoretical formulations, their basic assumptions, and the research evidence available to support them.
 The area of personality assessment will receive particular attention.
-Test construction and relevant psychometric issues will be examined during lectures, class discussions, and paper assignments.
-Prerequisite: Psychology 221 with a grade of at least C-.
+Test construction and relevant psychology 221 with a grade of at least C-.